-The period over which you wish to repay your unsecured loan.
+The period over which you wish to repay your loan.

 This is the total amount of money that will be repaid if the loan is paid over the normal term, this will include interest charged and any fees.

-How a lender determines your ability to repay your debt.
+How a lender determines your ability to repay your loan.

 A loan from a financial institution which is not secured on any asset.